NishanMano/Cryptocurrencies/README.md

 3. ![2DScatterPlot](https://i.ibb.co/BwT1sjX/Tradable.png)

-This 2D scatter plot does not provide us with a valuable insight on the differences between the classes.
+This 2D scatter plot does not provide us with valuable insight into the differences between the classes.
 The two cryptocurrency features shown in this graph are:

 (a) TotalCoinSupply